MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

                         Output tool details.
 Disabling this will make tool changes much harder!
   --home-before-start, --no-home-before-start
-                        When enabled, the machine will home in X, Y, and Z directions before executing any operations.
+                        When enabled, machine will home in X, Y and Z directions prior to executing any operations.
-  --probe-at-start      When enabled, MillenniumOS will probe a workpiece in
+  --probe-at-start      When enabled, MillenniumOS will probe a work-piece in
-                        each used WCS before executing any operations.
+                        each used WCS prior to executing any operations.
-  --probe-on-change     When enabled, MillenniumOS will probe a workpiece
+  --probe-on-change     When enabled, MillenniumOS will probe a work-piece
-                        just before switching to each used WCS.
+                        just prior to switching into each used WCS.
   --no-probe
   --vssc-period VSSC_PERIOD
-                        The period, over which, RPM is varied up and down when VSSC is enabled, in milliseconds.
+                        Period over which RPM is varied up and down when VSSC is enabled, in milliseconds.
   --vssc-variance VSSC_VARIANCE
                         Variance around target RPM to vary Spindle speed when